 Applicants should, however, be aware that where this is not possible and alternative arrangements cannot be agreed, there may be a delay in signing-off fieldwork.

-Requests for temporary extension of construction hours on development sites
+Temporary extension of construction hours on development sites

 Note that applications can only be made online.